bremen-jose-oliveira/some-cheatsheets/mdBasics.md

 }
 ```
 ___
- to quote  Text you  youse ">" and the thext will show upa like  this :
+ to quote  Text you use ">" and the thext will show upa like  this :

  > quaoted text expemple
 ___